AIDEN-OFFICIAL/Git-Commands/Git commands notes.md

 # Git: version controller
 Git is a distributed **version control system** (DVCS) used to track changes in source code during software development.
 It helps multiple developers work together on the same project — keeping a complete history of every change, allowing you to revert, compare, or branch your work safely.

+- Working Directory → where you edit files.
+- Staging Area (Index) → where you prepare files for commit.
+- Repository (.git folder) → where Git permanently stores all versions.

+## 🔑 Why Developers Use Git
+- To track every change in a project.
+- To collaborate without overwriting each other’s work.
+- To experiment safely with branches.
+- To revert mistakes easily.
+- To synchronize code between local and remote repositories.

+---
 # 🧠 Git Commands Reference
 ---